Aerobic treatment systems - LUCAS® systems for wastewater treatment

 Aerobic wastewater treatment is a biological process used to treat sewage and industrial wastewater by using oxygen to break down organic matter.
 Unlike anaerobic treatment, which operates without oxygen, aerobic treatment relies on the presence of oxygen to support the growth of microorganisms (aerobic bacteria) that consume the organic pollutants in the wastewater.

-This process not only significantly reduces the amount of organic matter and waste but also transforms them into stable forms, such as carbon dioxide and water, making the effluent safer for discharge or further treatment.
-The digestion of these organic pollutants is facilitated by the aerobic bacteria, ensuring effective treatment of sewage and other wastewater types.
+This activated sludge process not only significantly reduces the amount of organic matter and waste but also transforms them into stable forms, such as carbon dioxide and water, making the effluent safer for discharge or further treatment.
+The digestion of these organic pollutants, particularly in activated sludge systems, ensures effective and reliable treatment of sewage and other wastewater types

 Activated sludge-based pollution removal